ABOUT THE VETERAN’S ENERGY SEMINAR

 The U.S. military is the single largest consumer of energy resources in the world.
 Military service members have a firsthand experience with the importance of sustainable operational energy and the impact of our energy dependence on military strategy.
 As they enter the civilian world, many veterans rely on this base of experience and self-teaching to make decisions regarding future employment.

 The first-ever Veteran's Energy Seminar took place December 2017 in Chicago, Illinois.
 The event was attended by veterans, reservists, and active duty military members from 10 different states across the country.
 The program consisted of a single track with lectures and panels from experts and veterans in the energy industry, government, and academia.
-Based on the success of the inaugural event, plans are in motion to repeat the event at multiple locations in 2018.
+Based on the success of the inaugural event, a series of seminars was held across the country in 2018.
+These events are summarized below.

-To inspire veterans to use their technical skills and knowledge to continue service to the country in ways that positively impact our national security through careers in the energy industry, policy, and entrepreneurship.
+To inspire continued service to the country for stronger national security through careers in the energy industry, policy, and entrepreneurship

-Through a one-day summit with lectures and panels from experts and other veterans in the energy industry, government, and academia.
+Lectures and panels from experts in the energy industry, government, and academia